I have a confession. I’m not the one in our house leading the charge on thank you notes.

 Sending a thank you note is about extending courtesy to the gift-giver.
 It’s a simple gesture that says a lot.
 We expect our kids to use good manners.
 While they may need frequent reminders, my hope is that someday they will be polite and respectful adults.

 Life is full of necessary tasks you won’t always enjoy.

 The bottom line is that we want our kids to be aware of how extraordinarily blessed they are and to remember to be grateful for all that they have.
-Thanking others is just one small tangible way that we can help teach them how essential gratitude is to strong character.
+Writing thank you notes is a tangible way to teach them that gratitude is important.